mdavids/rfc/content/draft-davids-forsalereg-11.md

-The author would like to thank Thijs van den Hout, Caspar Schutijser, Melvin Elderman, Paul Bakker, Ben van Hartingsveldt, Jesse Davids, Juan Stelling, John Levine, and the ISE Editor for their valuable feedback.
+The author would like to thank Thijs van den Hout, Caspar Schutijser, Melvin Elderman, Paul Bakker, Ben van Hartingsveldt, Jesse Davids, Juan Stelling, John R. Levine, and the ISE Editor for their valuable feedback.

 {backmatter}